nss-evening-cohort-3/simple-two-page-app-ryan-b-writin/README.md

 Goal of this (in-class) assignment is to ensure students can quickly:

-1. Setup a .NET MVC Web Application (With a Unit Test project)
+1. Setup a .NET MVC Web Application (No Authentication and with a Unit Test project)
 2. Install and configure angularJS
 3. Modify Razor Views and Scripts to prove Angular is working.